evilsocket/opensnitch/README.md

 You will also need to install the package `python-pyqt5` for your system (if anyone finds a way to make this work from the `requirements.txt` file feel free to send a PR).

+The UI is pip installable itself:

+    sudo pip install .

+This will install the `opensnitch-ui` command on your system.

 ### Running

 First, you need to decide in which folder opensnitch rules will be saved, it is suggested that you just: